jxxcarlson/MiniLatexTechOverview/README.md

 1. a subset of LaTeX

 2. a program that parses MiniLatex and renders it as HTML

+3. and does that in the blink of an eye

 Try the demo at [MiniLatex Live](https://jxxcarlson.github.io/app/miniLatexLive/index.html), or take a look at [knode.io](https://knode.io)